 - The senior won’t open up about health problems.
 Elderly parents often want to prevent their adult children from worrying, and as a result, withhold important health information – but are often open to talking with a professional geriatric care manager about their concerns.

 - There are living condition concerns.
 For instance, if your loved one resides in an assisted living community that refuses to allow you to hire a private caregiver when additional help is needed, a geriatric care manager will have in-depth information about both the community itself and your state’s relevant laws, and can help mediate a resolution.

 - You’re just at a loss.
 Determining the best care solution for a loved one can be tricky, and it’s common for family members to feel uncertain about what the best solution will be.
 A geriatric care manager can provide you with what your options are, and what the benefits and disadvantages may be for each option.

 If you’re interested in finding a geriatric care manager to help improve care for your loved one, call on Home Sweet Home In-Home Care.
-Our care team is here to provide your family with the highest quality elder care Battle Creek, MI and the surrounding area has to offer.
+Our care team is here to provide your family with the highest quality in home care in Kalamazoo and the surrounding areas.
 To learn more about the other areas we serve in southwest Michigan, please visit our Service Area page or call (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, (269) 373-5444 in Kalamazoo or (269) 963-9888 in Battle Creek.